joshuajbouw/bevy_tilemap/examples/README.md

 The two different kinds of topologies that are explored in this library is both square and hex.

-Square is typically used for most grid based games that have a local map or playing field.
-Many a creatures and characters have explored on a grid system such as this.
+Square is typically used for most grid-based games that have a local map or playing field.
+Many creatures and characters have explored on a grid system such as this.
 This is quite common of older RPGs.
 Movement on square tiles usually has a different movement length on diagonals opposed to going the other directions.

 Where as hex is used for pen & paper wargames but not uncommon for world maps for more some RPGs with world movement.
-The best part of hexes is that movement in each direction is treated usually exactly the same in game logic.
+The best part of hexes is that movement in each direction is treated usually exactly the same in-game logic.

 ### square_tile